caraya/personal-blog/content/blog/is-the-great-divide-a-thing.md

 * Write integration code for third-party services and APIs
 * Write code using Frameworks or libraries as needed

-There are likely more items in each category and they are likely to be specific to a specific teams.
+There are likely more items in each category and they are likely to be specific to a specific teams but I believe this is a good starting point.